nanoframework/nanoframework.github.io/content/reference-targets/esp32.md

 - ESP32_PSRAM_REV3_ILI9342
 - ESP32_PSRAM_REV3_ILI9341

-Check the details on the ESP32 pin-out available in nanoFramework [here](../esp32/esp32_pin_out.md).
+Check the details on the ESP32 pin-out available in nanoFramework in the [ESP32 pin-out documentation](../esp32/esp32_pin_out.md).